clickglue/results-summary-component/README.md

 My workflow:

-- [ ] Study Figma file and design guide
+- [x] Study Figma file and design guide
-- [ ] Create Git repo and connect to VSC repo
+- [x] Create Git repo and connect to VSC repo
-- [ ] Update workflow in README.md
+- [x] Update workflow in README.md
-- [ ] Copy reset.css file, create styles.css file, create main.js
+- [x] Copy reset.css file, create styles.css file, create main.js (if nescessary)
-- [ ] Link reset.css, styles.css and main.js (defer!) in index.html
+- [x] Link reset.css, styles.css and main.js (defer!) in index.html
-- [ ] CSS
+- [x] CSS
-  - [ ] Build list of variables in :root
+  - [x] Build list of variables in :root
-  - [ ] Download fonts and insert font-faces in CSS;
+  - [x] Download fonts and insert font-faces in CSS;
-  - [ ] Create fluid font sizes and spacing with Utopia
+  - [x] Create fluid font sizes and spacing with Utopia
-- [ ] HTML
+- [x] HTML
-  - [ ] Create anchors (main, header, footer)
+  - [x] Create anchors (main, header, footer)
-  - [ ] Structure content based on the design file
+  - [x] Structure content based on the design file
-  - [ ] Put content in sections
+  - [x] Put content in sections
-  - [ ] Add CSS classes with BEM notation to the sections
+  - [x] Add CSS classes with BEM notation to the sections
-  - [ ] Develop CSS content for mobile.
+  - [x] Develop CSS content for mobile.
 Work from elements high in the tree to elements lower in the tree.
-  - [ ] CSS Content for other formats
+  - [x] CSS Content for other formats
-- [ ] JS
+- [x] JS
-  - [ ] Build js
+  - [x] Build js
-- [ ] Test and iterate
+- [x] Test and iterate
-- [ ] Publish and solve links
+- [x] Publish and solve links
-- [ ] Update README.md
+- [x] Update README.md

 ### Built with